Conservatism in China: Neoauthoritarianism

-Neoauthoritarianism (新权威主义 (xīn quánwēi zhǔyì)) is a current of political thought within the People's Republic of China (PRC), and to some extent the Chinese Communist Party (CCP), that advocates a strong, centralized state to facilitate market reforms as necessary for democratic political reform, emphasizing stability.
-Though incorporating aspects of Marxist-Leninist and Maoist theories in its origination, it was described as right-wing by Yuezhi Zhao, and earlier as classically conservative by Barry Sautman, with formal debate not involving Marxism.
+Neoauthoritarianism (新权威主义 (xīn quánwēi zhǔyì)) is a current of "reformist" political thought within the People's Republic of China (PRC), and to some extent the Chinese Communist Party (CCP), that advocates a strong, centralized state to facilitate market reforms as necessary for democratic political reform, emphasizing stability.
+Though incorporating aspects of Marxist–Leninist and Maoist theories in its origination, it was described as right-wing by Yuezhi Zhao, and earlier as classically conservative by Barry Sautman, with formal debate not involving Marxism.

-Its origin was based in reworked ideas of Samuel Huntington, who advised the post-Communist East European elite to take a gradualist approach towards market liberalization, rejecting earlier optimistic modernization theories; hence, "new authoritarianism."
+Its origin was based in reworked ideas of Samuel Huntington.
+Taking market liberalization and democratization as destabilizing, Huntington advised the post-Communist East European elite to take a gradualist approach to them in favor of stability, decoupling and rejecting earlier optimistic development theories that they would easily follow with modernization; hence, "new authoritarianism."
 The concept of liberal democracy led to intense debate between democratic advocates and neoauthoritarians prior to the 1989 Tiananmen Square protests and massacre, with the Neoauthoritarian wing close to Zhao Ziyang.

 The Tianamen Square protests led to the debate being stalled.
-Though Deng Xiaoping was reputedly open to Neo-authoritarian ideas, the current was further moderated by his commitment to keeping state control over the commanding heights of the economy.
+Though Deng Xiaoping reputedly professed to be open to Neo-authoritarian ideas, the current was further moderated by his commitment to keeping state control over the commanding heights of the economy.
 Chris Bamall considered Chinese policy following Deng's death (1997) consistent with Neoauthoritarianism under Jiang Zemin and the early leadership of Hu Jintao up to the late 2000s, including decoupling the Renminbi currency from the dollar, liberalizing prices, and passing a law allowing an increase in inheritance in 2008.

+Figures

+Neoauthoritarian school was influenced by Brazil led by João Figueiredo, Singapore led by Lee Kuan Yew and Goh Chok Tong, South Korea led by Park Chung-hee, Chun Doo-hwan and Roh Tae-woo, the Soviet Union led by Mikhail Gorbachev, Taiwan led by Chiang Kai-shek, Chiang Ching-kuo and Lee Teng-hui, and Turkey led by Turgut Özal.

-Nigel Inkster considers Jiang Shigong a major promoter of the ideas of neoauthoritarianism.
-CCP senior official Wang Huning, widely regarded as the grey eminence and chief ideologue of the CCP, has criticized aspects of Marxism and recommended that China combine its historical and modern values.
-According to Christer Pursiainen, "Consequently, the CCP's transformation into a right-wing elitist party occurred during the 1990s under Jiang Zeming's reign."
+Neoauthoritarianism is divided into the northern and southern schools.
+The northern school of neoauthoritarianism advocated using government power to implement radical reforms, with its main representatives being Wu Jiaxiang, Chen Yizi, Zhang Bingjiu, and Yang Baikui.
+The southern school of neoauthoritarianism emphasized traditional culture and political stability, advocating for the use of government power to implement gradual reforms and to cultivate an independent middle class as a balancing mechanism during the process of democratic transition; its main representatives were Xiao Gongqin and Wang Huning.
+Later on, Wang Huning has turned into a CCP senior official, widely regarded as the grey eminence and chief ideologue of the CCP, has criticized aspects of Marxism and recommended that China combine its historical and modern values.